 Nuts – Our tortillas and facility are completely free of peanuts and tree nuts of any kind.

 Soy – All Stacey’s Organic tortillas are soy-free.
-However, soybean oil has been used in our facility.
+The ink used to print our labels is a soy-based ink.

 Corn- Our baking powder contains cornstarch, made from GMO-free corn.
 Our citric acid is also derived from GMO-free corn

 What is the shelf life/expiration on your tortillas?

 On the plastic closure tab of our bags, you will find a 3-digit number.
 This is the “Julian date”, which corresponds to the day of the year that the tortillas were made.
 (Tortillas made on Jan 1st would say 001, Dec 31 – 365, etc).
 You can look here to decipher the number –